What is hypnosis?

 Hypnosis is a natural phenomenon and happens regularly throughout the day.
 It is just as natural as breathing.

-Hypnosis happens when a suggestion has an influence on your subjective reality.
+Hypnosis happens when a suggestion has an influence on your subjective reality and a part of you is always in hypnosis because a part of you is always open to suggestion.

 We are actually the Consciousness in which every suggestion appears, happens and disappears, and therefore we have the natural ability to make any suggestion true or not.